What's a Lean Startup & Is It Right for You?

 Lean Startup vs. Traditional Business Model

-Plans.
-The first is the type of planning that’s involved.
-A traditional business typically creates a multi-year business plan and tries to stick to it.
+Plans A traditional business typically creates a multi-year business plan and tries to stick to it.
 A lean startup plan is much more flexible.
-Employee Skills.
-Additionally, a traditional business may focus on hiring employees with specific expertise to help execute the goals of its business plan.
+Employee skills A traditional business may focus on hiring employees with specific expertise to help execute the goals of its business plan.
 Lean startups, on the other hand, try to attract employees who can easily adapt to changing circumstances.
-Metrics.
-The two types of businesses may also use different metrics.
+Metrics The two types of businesses may also use different metrics.
 A traditional business may focus on financials from the beginning, whereas a lean startup is likely to focus on measuring customer-based metrics like customer acquisition cost, customer churn rate, and lifetime customer value.